Crimson Wine Group (CWGL) & The Competition Head-To-Head Review

 |2.41

-As a group, “Beverages” companies have a potential upside of 118.09%.
-Given Crimson Wine Group’s peers higher possible upside, analysts plainly believe Crimson Wine Group has less favorable growth aspects than its peers.
+As a group, “Beverages” companies have a potential upside of 107.47%.
+Given Crimson Wine Group’s rivals higher probable upside, analysts plainly believe Crimson Wine Group has less favorable growth aspects than its rivals.

+This table compares Crimson Wine Group and its rivals’ net margins, return on equity and return on assets.

 Crimson Wine Group Ltd. engages in the production and sale of luxury wines.
 The firm operates through the following segments: Wholesale and Direct to Consumer.
 It also operates as an owner and operator of boutique, estate-based wineries that produce wines in the regions of California, Oregon and Washington.
 The company was founded in 1991 and is headquartered in Napa, CA.